 What are you weak at and what mistakes have you made?

 MBA programs don’t expect you to be perfect, and showing a healthy degree of awareness of your developmental areas is another critical way that you can bond emotionally with your evaluators.
 After all, business school is an education, and the assumption is that all students can get stronger in certain departments.
-Harvard, for example, clearly believes in getting to know this side of an applicant, as they perennially ask about mistakes and setbacks in a major essay question.

-Talking about weaknesses or setbacks is always the most difficult issue for clients.
+Talking about weaknesses or setbacks in essays and interviews is always the most difficult issue for clients.
 Some clients choose a setback that is not really material, like forgetting to check your email and therefore missing a critical communication from your boss.
 We can all miss an email, and this is not the kind of setback that is particularly telling.
 Of course, writing about missing emails all the time would perhaps be more information than you would want to share.
 Being consistently irresponsible is a weakness that an MBA program would not want to take on.

 Once you have found the right weaknesses or setbacks to talk about, it can be very refreshing for the reader to see how you hope to evolve as a leader.
 Business school is a great place, for example, to get better at formal public speaking, so perhaps you have exhibited some nervousness before presentations that prevented you from doing your best.
 And perhaps your boss will be addressing this in his formal recommendation.
 Whatever you choose, your evaluator will be listening to see if you are in touch with weaknesses that are material and addressable.
 The worst examples of setbacks are thinly veiled accomplishments.
 You start by detailing a time you did not do something particularly well, and pretty soon you are going on and on about how well you fixed that issue, and that now you are a Jedi master at this type of task.
 Stay away from the need to sound perfect.
 Your reader will emotionally detach if he or she feels that you are claiming to be infallible.